Written by: Yanice, Biological Mother

 I had grown close to them and closer to the unborn child.
 I loved them for giving me the wonderful gift of a great life for my baby!!
 But I hated them because they could give my baby that!
 I felt horrible!!
 I avoided them and Miss K. I felt like I wouldn’t be able to come to terms with all of it.
 And I mean I really hated them at this moment.
 I know it was because it was almost time and it wasn’t them that I was hating.
 It was myself, it was the whole thing.
 I tried to keep everything inside and when you are doing something like this it is never good to close yourself in.
 I told them everything I was feeling.
 They understood, no judgment or anything.

 The time came…on October 19th I went into labor.
 I sent out a text letting everyone know.
-I had a little bit of a hard time delivering naturally and her heart beat kept dropping.
+I had a little bit of a hard time delivering naturally and her heartbeat kept dropping.
 I was more scared than ever.
-I got a C section and gave birth to a gorgeous little girl on October 20th at 2:00am.
+I got a C section and gave birth to a gorgeous little girl on October 20th at 2:00 am.
 A little girl who cried so hard until she saw me.
 And she gave me the best gift I could ever hope for…her first smile.
-I knew I loved her before she came, I just didn’t realized how much and how hard it would be.
+I knew I loved her before she came, I just didn’t realize how much and how hard it would be.

 Please believe me when I say that it is possibly the hardest thing you will ever do.
 But if you are anything like me you will do it.
 Not because you want a way out or because you think you’re too young for motherhood.
 You’ll do it because of the image of your baby having a worry-free life.
 For the picture burnt into heart and mind of your baby smiling and playing and being able to become whoever they want to be.